Gunsan: History

 The drive north by the United Nations forces occurred so rapidly that there was little direct confrontation in the area.
-After the cessation of hostilities, the United States Air Force occupied nearby Kunsan Air Base, which has affected Gunsan City.
+After the cessation of hostilities, the United States Air Force occupied nearby Kunsan Air Base, which has affected Gunsan.

 Kunsan Air Base was originally constructed, under Japanese direction, by reclaiming mudflats starting in around 1923.
 Kunsan Air Base has hosted a variety of USAF combat aircraft.
-The proximity of US service members to Gunsan City has provided some economic growth to Gunsan City, but the base's influence has waned since the 1990s as a result of a more powerful and diversified Korean economy.
+The proximity of US service members to Gunsan has provided some economic growth to Gunsan, but the base's influence has waned since the 1990s as a result of a more powerful and diversified Korean economy.
 The downtown shopping districts that catered to US troops have transformed into areas that are indistinguishable from surrounding areas that serve Korean shoppers.
 Only a few remaining stores hint at the area's previous manifestation as an American shopping district.
 The small Okku-Silver Town (or more popularly America Town) caters to US troops.
 About 5 km from the main gate of Kunsan Air Base, America Town hosts bars, dance clubs, restaurants, and souvenir shops.